CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

-# Falcon Container Sensor Pull Script
+# Falcon Container Sensor pull script

-This bash script pulls the latest **Falcon Container** or **Node Kernel Mode DaemonSet** sensor from the CrowdStrike container registry to your local Docker registry or remote registries.
+Use this bash script to pull the latest **Falcon Container** or **Node Kernel Mode DaemonSet** sensor from the CrowdStrike container registry and push it to your local Docker registry or remote registries.

-## Security Recommendations
+## Security recommendations

-### Use cURL version 7.55.0 or newer
+### Use cURL version 7.55.0 or later

-We have identified a security concern related to cURL versions prior to 7.55, which required request headers to be set using the `-H` option, thus allowing potential secrets to be exposed via the command line.
-In newer versions of cURL, you can pass headers from stdin using the `@-` syntax, which addresses this security concern.
-Although our script offers compatibility with the older method through the use of the `--allow-legacy-curl` optional command line flag, we strongly urge you to upgrade cURL if your environment permits.
+We've identified a security concern related to cURL versions 7.54.1 and earlier.
+In these versions, request headers were set using the `-H` option, which allowed potential secrets to be exposed via the command line.
+In newer versions of cURL, versions 7.55.0 and later, you can pass headers from stdin using the `@-` syntax, which addresses this security concern. **We recommend that you to upgrade cURL to version 7.55.0 or later**.
+If this is not possible, this script offers compatibility with the older method through the use of the `--allow-legacy-curl` optional command line flag.

 To check your version of cURL, run the following command: `curl --version`